rhhhung/codePathIOS101/README.md

 - [ ] Tapping the button changes the screen color to a random color

 ## App Brainstorming (Step 4)
+- Polytopia:
+1. navigation/animation of each warrior
+2. choices of different tribes and warriors
+- Google Calendar
+1. integration task and events
+2. collaboration and syncing friend's calendar
+- Dazz Cam
+1. choices of different "cameras"
+2. subscreen as you zoom in or zoom out
+- Retro
+1. easy accessibility to add and scroll through pictures
+2. weekly, monthly, and yearly recap of photos + ability to choose recap photos

+- App Idea:
+Intergration of Retro app + iphone's live camera + iphone's journal and mood tracker function Like Retro, users will be able to and upload images each week, however instead of still pictures, live photos will be replayed in loop.
+Users will be able to journal privatley each week tagging the photos of the week.
+A mood tracker could be intergrated in the journal and the background color of weekly/monthly/yearly recap could have an option of the mood blends.
+With the live photo function, recaps could also be made into short one minute videos playing back the live photos.

 ## Notes